-Recruiting talented sales and marketing individuals is part art, part science.
+Recruiting for sales and marketing talent is part art, part science.
 Finding a great salesperson isn’t just about past performance, while important, and usually, a good indicator, how you fit with the company matters just as much.
 Every company has a unique personality that guides the hiring process, along with the type of product or service they sell.

 How We Consider Sales and Marketing Candidates

 We take a holistic interview approach to sales recruiting, when we talk to candidates, we dive into the following:

 Do you understand the nuances of what makes someone great at sales?

 What is your approach to developing client relationships?

 What types of quotas have you sold against?
 How often have you met/exceeded them?

 When we are reviewing a resume and having a phone call while recruiting for sales and marketing talent, we are also considering the following for our clients.
 Remember, what you say is just as important as how you say things.
 Are you coming across as genuinely interested or are you just “looking for a job”?
 For sales roles, more than most others, this is a big difference-maker.
 We want to know that you can carry a conversation, not be rote in your explanations, and be able to explain why your experience is the right fit (or not) for this role.
 Honesty is the best policy.

 The type of products or services they sell and how that fits with your industry knowledge if it is an Enterprise AE – SaaS role, your background in commercial pump sales might not be the right fit.
 Regardless of how successful you have been.